wp-plugins/gravityforms-html5-placeholders/readme.txt

 == Description ==

+**Important Notice:** Built-in HTML5 placeholders are coming to Gravity Forms v.1.9 which is currently in beta 3.
+The 1.9 placeholder schema is not compatible with the one we use and we are working on a solution so that you can port your forms to ver.
+1.9 without having to re edit your forms.

 The plugin extends the default Gravity Forms form editor to support native HTML5 placeholders and label management.

 It allows you to define placeholders for a wide variety of build-in fields and to customize field labels & sublabels by either overriding the default with your own and/or allowing you to hide them individually.

 Javascript fallback is used for old browsers that don't support the HTML5 placeholder attribute.

 It is fully compatible with WPML for placeholder and label translation using the Gravity Forms Multilingual plugin.

 = Supported Standard Fields =
 * Single Line Text